-March 2011 to February 2014.
-Concurrently, Mr. Roxas holds the following positions: Vice President for External Affairs at 1590 Energy Corporation; Vice President of Amlan Hydro Power Inc.; President of ICS Renewables Inc.; Auditor and Member of the Philippine Independent Power Producer Association's Board of His professional experience is characterized by an extensive background in public-private relations having served as a consultant to and held administrative positions in various organizations.
+President - Amlan Hydro Power Inc.; President - ICS Renewables Inc.; Auditor and Member of the Philippine Independent Power Producer Association's Board of Trustee.
+His professional experience is characterized by an extensive background in public- private relations having served as a consultant to and held administrative positions in various organizations.
 Mr. Roxas holds a degree in Bachelor of Science in Business Administration, Major in Management (Presidential and Leadership Awardee) from the St. Paul University (Dumaguete City).
 He also took a postgraduate course in Finance at the Ateneo de Manila University's Center for Continuing Education.
-ATTY.
-MACARIO C. PADULLO, JR. 37 years old, Filipino, is the Assistant Vice President for Assistant Vice President -Corporate Management Systems of the Company since February Corporate Management Systems 2011.
-Prior to this, Mr. Padullo held the following positions in the Company: Finance Manager from 2009 to 2011 and Finance Officer from 2003 to 2009.
-He is a member of the Integrated Bar of the Philippines and the Philippine Institute of Certified Public Accountants.
-Mr. Padullo holds a degree in Bachelor of Science in Accountancy from the University of San Carlos.
-He obtained his degree in Bachelor of Laws (Class Valedictorian) from the University of Cebu in 2009.
-MARIA VICTORIA E. SEMBRANO 52 years old, Filipino, is the Assistant Vice President for Finance Assistant Vice President - Finance and Administration of the Company since 2012.
+JESS ANTHONY N. GARCIA 43 years old, Filipino, has been the Corporate Secretary and Vice President-Legal Corporate Secretary Corporate Information Officer of the Company since 2003.
+He is also the Vice President for Legal of the Company.
+Mr. Garcia Chief Information Officer concurrently acts us the Corporate Secretary of VECO, Vivant-Sta.
+Clara Northern Renewables Generation Corporation, 1590 Energy Corp., Vivant-Malogo Hydropower Inc., Amlan Hydroelectric Power Corporation, Vics-Bakun Holdings Corporation, Calamian Islands Power Corporation and SunStar Publishing, Inc. He is the Assistant Corporate Secretary of Abovant Holdings, Inc. and Hijos De F. Escaño.
+He obtained his Juris Doctor degree from the Ateneo de Manila University School of Law and has been a member of the California Bar since 2002 and of the Philippine Bar since 1998.
+MARIA VICTORIA E. SEMBRANO Assistant Vice President - Finance 52 years old, Filipino, is the Assistant Vice President for Finance and Administration of the Company since 2012.
 Before joining and Administration the Company, Ms. Sembrano was the Corporate Services Director of the Marsman Drysdale Agribusiness Group.
 Prior to this, other positions held in the Marsman Drysdale Agribusiness Group starting 1992 include positions in Finance, Logistics and Administration.
 Ms. Sembrano holds a degree in Bachelor of Science in Commerce, Major in Accounting (Magna Cum Laude) from the University of San Carlos.
-JESS ANTHONY N. GARCIA 42 years old, Filipino, is the Corporate Secretary and Corporate Corporate Secretary Information Officer of the Company since 2003.
-Mr. Garcia Chief Information Officer concurrently acts as the Corporate Secretary of VECO, Corporate Secretary of VEC, Vivant-Sta.
-Clara Northern Renewables Generation Corporation, 1590 Energy Corp., Vivant-Malogo Hydropower Inc., Vivant Integrated Generation Corporation, and SunStar Publishing, Inc. He obtained his Juris Doctor degree from the Ateneo de Manila University School of Law and is a member of the California Bar since 2002 and of the Philippine Bar since 1998.
-Mr. Garcia is the Managing Partner of J.P.
-Garcia and 43 years old, Filipino, is the Assistant Corporate Secretary and JOAN A. GIDUQUIO-BARON Assistant Corporate Secretary Compliance Officer of the Company since 2003.
-Ms. Baron also Compliance Officer holds the following positions: Acting Corporate Secretary of VECO and Corporate Secretary of Vivant Integrated Generation Corporation, JEGVEG Realty, Inc., JEG Development Corporation, Assistant Corporate Secretary of Vivant-Malogo Hydropower Inc. She obtained her Juris Doctor from the Ateneo de Manila University School of Law in 1996 and her Master in Management degree from the Asian Institute of Management (AIM) in 2001.